JotaPalma/logseq/pages/mastery.md

 ## Tags
 ### #[[Make it Stick]] #Learning
+##
-## Mastery is a gradual accretion of knowledge, conceptual understanding
+> Mastery in any field, from cooking to chess to brain sur- gery, is a gradual accretion of knowledge, conceptual under- standing, judgment, and skill.
+##